euler-xyz/ethereum-vault-connector/docs/specs.md

 1. Perform the operation
 - Perform all the necessary calculations
 - Decrease the violator's debt, increase the liquidator's debt
 - Seize the collateral.
 If it's an internal balance, decrease the violator's balance and increase the liquidator's balance.
-If it's an external vault, use impersonation functionality to transfer the shares from the violator to the liquidator.
-After impersonation functionality used, forgive the Account Status Check on the violator
+If it's an external vault, use collateral control functionality to transfer the shares from the violator to the liquidator.
+After collateral control functionality used, forgive the Account Status Check on the violator
 1. Require the Account Status Check on the liquidator account
 1. Require the Vault Status Check